Cleric-K/vJoySerialFeeder/Docs/Scripting.md

 then based on our switch position only X/Y or Rx/Ry will be active, while the other pair will be centered.

 ### Function Generator
-Here is one probably not very useful example, but it provides some idea of what is possible with scripting.\
+Here is one probably not very useful example, but it provides a showcase of the API.\
 The script generates a harmonic signal sent to the X axis of the virtual joystick.
 Channel 1 controls the frequency, Channel 2 - the amplitude.\
-Here we read the Channels directly just to showcase the API, but in practice it will be easier to use an Axis Mapping for that and get the value from its `Output`.
-The same holds for writing to the joystick - it is preferred to add a mapping with channel set to 0 and the desired axis/button, and then write to its `Output` in script.
+Here we read the Channels directly, but in practice it will be easier to use an Axis Mapping for that and get the value from its `Output`.
+The same holds for writing to the joystick - it is preferred to add a mapping for the desired axis/button with channel set to 0 and then write to its `Output` in script.

 ```Lua
 local prev_time = os.time()